vierbergenlars/blog/_drafts/consul-dns.md

 This response starts making its way back up the stack of recursive DNS queries.

 Upon receiving a `SERVFAIL` answer, dnsmasq will retry the DNS query once more.
-Because there is a stack of 150 pending queries, every time a slot becomes available, it is immediately occupied by a retry.
+There is a stack of 150 pending queries that are waiting for a response of the previous query.
+Every time a slot becomes available, it is immediately occupied by a retry.

-The result is that very little legitimate DNS queries are able to get through until either dnsmasq or consul is restarted, breaking the loop.
+The result is that very little legitimate DNS queries are able to get through.
+The only way to resolve this loop is to break it by restarting either dnsmasq or consul.

 ## Conclusion

-I created a small [reproduction case](https://gist.github.com/vierbergenlars/d5877cf8bb076fb5789f47d1ad7039fb) and [reported an issue](https://github.com/hashicorp/consul/issues/6183)
+Don't create a loop in your DNS recursors' configuration.
+In our case, nothing was querying consul directly anyways, since the dnsmasq server was configured the system resolver.

+I [reported an issue](https://github.com/hashicorp/consul/issues/6183) to consul, because either the documentation or the code is incorrect, which lead us to think that our configuration was okay.